Are you looking for the best calisthenics workout you can do at home?

 With that said, I would recommend that you get at least two pieces of equipment.

-- A set of resistance bands
+- A resistance band

 I’ll go over these in more detail below.